Financing Your Research

 External Project Sponsorship for Postdocs:

 For (prospective) postdocs there is also the possibility to finance their own activities (own position and research) through external sponsorship programs.
 One of the most prominent funding institutions is the Deutsche Forschungsgesellschaft (DFG) [German Research Association], e.g. with the grant lines ▶ DFG individual grants and ▶ DFG Walter Benjamin Program.
-The "▶ Research in Germany” website provides comprehensive information about other important funding organizations for postdocs.
-In addition, there are special sponsorship programs for women, e.g. the Margarete von Wrangell Program or the Brigitte-Schlieben-Lange Program (for female early-career researchers or young female scientists with children).
+The website ▶ Research in Germany provides comprehensive information about other important funding organizations for postdocs.
+Also, a first overview regarding other funding options can be found in their ▶ brochure.
+In addition, there are sponsorship programs for women, e.g. the Margarete von Wrangell Program or the Brigitte-Schlieben-Lange Program (for female early-career researchers or young female scientists with children).

 KIT postdocs can make use of ▶ Open4Research to have access to timely information on the latest calls for proposals of national and international funding agencies in due time.